gvwilson/thirdbit/src/fiction/iffy/index.md

 She looked past Iffy at some long-ago memory.
 "So they built this and locked the door behind them.
-Nothing in, nothing out, just two dozen of the smartest human beings alive and enough equipment to settle on Mars."
+Nothing in, nothing out, just a handful of the smartest human beings alive and enough equipment to settle on Mars."
 She chuckled.
 "Did Johnson ever tell you that's where he comes from?